 Allow ferments to sit at room temperature for desired length – the amount depends on the amount of sugar in the vegetable (beets and tomatoes are high), and the temperature of your house.
 I recommend 1-2 days for beet kvass and salsa, 10 or more days for cabbage and carrots, then transferring to the fridge.

-The health benefits of probiotics and how they help leaky gut:
+The health benefits of probiotics from fermented vegetables and how they help leaky gut:

 Probiotics are becoming better known now, even mainstream doctors are recommending yogurt with live active cultures, or a probiotic supplement, after a course of antibiotics.
 I see yogurt advertised on TV to help with digestion.
 These fermented vegetables are full of probiotics, which not only preserve the veggies, but also break down some of the fiber to make the vitamins more easily assimilated, and provide more varieties of friendly bacteria for your health.

 Many are starting to question the overuse of antibacterial soaps and too many prescriptions for antibiotics.
 Too many antibiotics, toxins, and antibacterial products can cause a gut to be leaky.
 A leaky gut can cause all kinds of health problems, from eczema to mental difficulties, chronic conditions like fibromyalgia, and even food allergies.
-To learn more about the leaky gut, and what you can do to fix it, click here to sign up for the free Leaky Gut Summit and get your leaky gut quiz, and free 60 minute expert interview!
+To learn more about the leaky gut, and what you can do to fix it, click here to sign up for a free webinar with me and the Solving Leaky Gut team.